NCBI-Hackathons/seqacademy/README.md

 ![Logo](images/logo.png)

-# What is this?
+# What is OmicsEdu?

-This is an educational pipeline for RNA-Seq and epigenomics analysis.
+OmicsEdu is an educational pipeline for RNA-Seq and epigenomics analysis.
 It uses jupyter notebook.

 It works using HISAT aligner to align sample reads to a reference.